redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 *This guide is predicated on at least the Havana RC1 version of the packages being used (the service start-up instructions for older versions of the packages from the H cycle would differ somewhat).*

-### Prerequites
+### Prerequisites

-The general prerequsites are identical to the [Havana QuickStart](QuickStartLatest), and in fact if you follow that guide right now you will end up with Ceilometer installed by default once your `packstack` run completes .
+The general prerequisites are identical to the [Havana QuickStart](QuickStartLatest), and in fact if you follow that guide right now you will end up with Ceilometer installed by default once your `packstack` run completes .

 However, if you are installing on a resource-constrained VM, some prior setup can make your life easier.
 The default & most feature-complete storage driver used by Ceilometer is `mongodb`, which on installation eagerly pre-allocates large journal files *etc*.
-This is normally not an issue, but the default service timeout of 90 seconds imposed by systemd *may* not suffice for this preallocation to complete on resource-starved VMs.
-However this can be easily worked around in that scenarion by preinstalling mongo with a modified startup timeout, as follows:
+This is not normally an issue, but the default service timeout of 90 seconds imposed by systemd *may* not suffice for the pre-allocation to complete on resource-starved VMs.
+However this can be easily worked around in that scenarion by pre-installing mongo with a modified startup timeout, as follows:

          sudo yum install -y mongodb-server mongodb
          sudo sed -i '/^`\[Service\]`$/ a\